jcanfield/awesome-digital-wellbeing/readme.md

 ## Contribute

 Please feel free to to add here.
 What helps you go offline or unwind in this digital world?
 Read the [contribution guidelines](contributing.md) first.

+## Other Notes

+"This project was tested with BrowserStack"

+## Open Source

+See the LICENSE file for more information.